Transforming graph states via Bell state measurements: Graph transformations

-We initially consider the case where the two fusion qubits, labeled $A, B$ in the following, are unconnected and write down the stabilizer generators before the fusion.
-First, there are two stabilizer generators $S_A$, $S_B$ which have a Pauli $X$-operator on the fusion qubits $A, B$.
-Second, we distinguish four different classes of qubits/stabilizer generators: if qubit $j$ is connected to $A$ but not $B$ there is a stabilizer generator containing $X_jZ_A$ (case 1).
+We initially consider the case where the two fusion qubits, labeled $A, B$ in the following, are unconnected and write the stabilizer generators before the fusion.
+First, there are two stabilizer generators $S_A$, $S_B$ that have a Pauli $X$-operator on the fusion qubits $A, B$.
+Second, we distinguish four different classes of qubits resp. stabilizer generators: If qubit $j$ is connected to $A$ but not $B$ there is a stabilizer generator containing $X_jZ_A$ (case 1).
 If $j$ is connected to $B$ but not $A$, the corresponding stabilizer generator contains the term $X_jZ_B$ (case 2).
 If $j$ is connected to both $A, B$, there is a stabilizer generator containing the term $X_jZ_BZ_A$ (case 3).
 Finally, some qubits are connected to neither $A, B$ corresponding to stabilizer generators with no support on $A, B$ (case 4).
 Listing all these cases yields\footnote{To represent the same single-qubit operator $\sigma$ acting on a set of qubits $Q$, we use the convention $\sigma_Q:=\prod_{q\in Q}^{\otimes}\sigma_q$}:

-The initial graph state's stabilizers are different when the two fusion qubits $A$, $B$ are connected and we treat this case independently in Appendix~\ref{sec:fuse_connected}.
-Furthermore, note that even for unconnected fusion qubits not all terms in \cref{eq_stabs_all_3,eq_stabs_all_4,eq_stabs_all_5,eq_stabs_all_6} always exist.
-For instance, stabilizers of the form $S_{a_i}$ could be missing when the entire neighborhood of qubit $A$ is a subset of the neighborhood of qubit $B$.
+The stabilizers of the initial graph state are different when the two fusion qubits $A$, $B$ are connected, and we treat this case independently in Appendix~\ref{sec:fuse_connected}.
+Furthermore, note that even for unconnected fusion qubits, not all terms in \cref{eq_stabs_all_3,eq_stabs_all_4,eq_stabs_all_5,eq_stabs_all_6} always exist.
+For example, stabilizers of the form $S_{a_i}$ could be missing when the entire neighborhood of qubit $A$ is a subset of the neighborhood of qubit $B$.
 To derive rules for the graph transformations, some of these cases have to be treated separately.